jancbeck/omnivore-ai-annotations/readme.md

 Observe the response and terminal output for logging information.

+## Changelog

+- 2024-08-24: allow prompts from label description and label variants
+- 2023-09-28: inital release

 ## License

 MIT License.

 ## Ideas

 - [ ] use individual article highlights to allow "chatting" within Omnivore (e.g. highlight text, add note "explain" and GPT will generate the highlight with a reply based on the prompt and context.
 - [ ] instruct the model to highlight the article for you via [function calls](https://platform.openai.com/docs/guides/function-calling).
 Perhaps using the article notebook as an instruction input.